quangIO/open-cloud/README.md

 ## Goal

-This is an attemp to make a polyglot, minimal configure web server
+This is an attemp to make a polyglot web server with minimal configuration

 ## Getting Started